-I lived 36 years of my life in my beloved country, but, for reasons that are not relevant to this article, in 2014 I decided to take a new path, accompanied by my husband and our little 16-month-old daughter.
+I lived in my beloved country during thirty six years of my life, but, for reasons that are not relevant to this article, in 2014 I decided to take a new path, accompanied by my husband and our little 16-month-old daughter.

 We emigrated to Costa Rica and lived in that Central American country for just over four years.